 Each season in Hanoi has a unique beauty with characteristics, many specialties, and traditional festivals.
 The best time to visit Hanoi is said to be in the autumn when the weather is the most pleasant.
 So beautiful the fall in Hanoi is that it often comes into poems and music.
 In the fall, the temperature is only about 25 – 28 degrees, the weather is cool, and there is rarely rain at this time.

 On the streets, there are rows of milk flowers praised as one of the symbols of Hanoi’s autumn with a passionate aroma.
 There is a Mid-Autumn festival, a big festival of Vietnamese people, in which people decorate streets with colorful lanterns and many activities for children happen.

-Also, there are many Hanoi specialties in the autumn such as Com, a Vietnamese traditional dish made of sticky rice; moon cake, a traditional cake in the Mid-Autumn festival; guava, delicious tropical fruit and so on.
+Also, there are many Hanoi specialties in the autumn such as Com, a Vietnamese traditional dish made of sticky rice; Moon cake, a traditional cake in the Mid-Autumn festival; and guava, delicious tropical fruit and so on.

 10 Things to Do in Hanoi for First-time Comers

 1. Hire a Scooter to Get around West Lake